Over 46 flights diverted, trains delayed after dense fog engulfs Delhi

 While operations have not been halted completely, significant delays can be expected throughout the day due to dense fog.

-Air India, IndiGo have iissued advisories to their passengers in light of inclement weather conditions. "here have been significant flight disruptions today due to bad weather & air traffic congestion at Delhi.
+Air India, IndiGo have issued advisories to their passengers in light of inclement weather conditions. "here have been significant flight disruptions today due to bad weather & air traffic congestion at Delhi.
 Our staff are there to provide any assistance that you may need," IndiGo said.
 Flights were also impacted at the Kolkata airport due to poor visibility, Indigo said.

 750 flights delayed, 19 cancelled due to dense fog in Delhi

-Delhi was enveloped in dense fog on Friday with minimum temperature settling at 6.4 degrees Celsius.
+Delhi was enveloped in dense fog on Friday with the minimum temperature settling at 6.4 degrees Celsius.